Yorkshire (East Riding)

 To illustrate the different periods in the history of the house, some rooms have the original seventeenth century oak panelling and ornate ceilings, while others are furnished in the style of a Georgian parlour and a Victorian drawing room.
 On the main staircase is the famous painting of a West African slave market by F. A. Biard, which has been reproduced in many books on the subject.

 A room upstairs is devoted to the history of the slave trade.
 Besides the grim hardware of the business - fetters, whips and branding irons - the most dramatic exhibit is a life-size model of part of the hold in a slaving ship, with the unfortunate victims chained four to each slatted bunk.
-Here too are diagrams and models used by Wilberforce in parliament to show sceptical colleagues how slaves were crammed into holds like herrings in a barrel.
+Here too are diagrams and models used by Wilberforce in parliament to show sceptical colleagues how slaves were crammed into the holds.

 Another room covers the life of Wilberforce - his education, family and parliamentary career.
 There are portraits, contemporary cartoons and a life-size wax effigy of the great man at his desk with quill pen and inkstand, candlestick and bookshelves.